AbashtLaboratory/ARB/Dataset_1/ReadMe_Dataset_1.txt

-Enclosed in this folder is all the files to run dataset 1 using ARB following ARB's prior instructions.
+Enclosed in this folder is all the files to run dataset 1 using ARB following prior README.md instructions.
-This dataset contains 1 misclassified sample.
+This dataset contains 1 misclassified sample (U51).